yhuang85/mandy/build-source/source/CAST/contactMorse.rst

 A Symplectic detour
 *******************

-Let's actually start by talking about the attempt of blending Morse theory into symplectic topology initiated Y. Eliashberg and M. Gromov [EG91]_.
+Let's actually start by talking about the attempt of blending Morse theory into symplectic topology initiated `Y. Eliashberg and M. Gromov <https://www.ihes.fr/~gromov/wp-content/uploads/2018/08/976.pdf>`__.
 Let :math:`(W, \omega)` be a symplectic manifold and :math:`f: W \to \RR` be a Morse function.
 The most obvious guess of a compatibility condition between :math:`f` and :math:`\omega`, at least from a Morse theoretic viewpoint, would be that the flow of the gradient vector field :math:`\nabla f \eqqcolon X`, with respect to some metric [#gradient]_ , preserves :math:`\omega`.
 This is not a very good guess though since :math:`X` would then necessarily be volume preserving, and in turn :math:`f` can have neither local minima nor maxima.

 It's somewhat unfortunate that no reasonable compatibility condition exists between :math:`f` and :math:`\omega` which would simply allow :math:`f` to simultaneously possess local minima and maxima as a usual smooth function does.
 The compromise, which is by no means obvious, is to ask :math:`X` to exponentially expand :math:`\omega`, i.e., :math:`\Lcal_X \omega = \omega`.
 Quite obviously such thing cannot exist on a closed manifold since :math:`X` exponentially expands the volume.
 In fact, with a bit more work, one realizes that the Morse index of any critical point of :math:`f` cannot exceed :math:`\tfrac{1}{2} \dim W`.
 In some sense, we just compromised half of the topology.